Experience an ancient tradition that lives on in modern times.

 in-person at The Ridges Resort in Hiawassee, GA and online

-Our featured tellers for the 2026 festival will be (left to right in the photos): Antonio Rocha, Connie Regan-Blake, Peter Cook, Lyn Ford, and Gene Tagaban.
+Our featured tellers for the 2026 festival will be (left to right in the photos): Antonio Rocha, Connie Regan-Blake, Peter Cook, Lyn Ford, and Andy Offutt Irwin.
 Click on their names to learn more about them.

 We will also showcase the following outstanding voices from across the Southeast who will be telling stories and teaching workshops at the festival.

 Tickets: We keep our ticket prices low so that everyone who wants to participate in the festival can.
 In-person general admission is at most $25 for one day or $40 for two days, and an online viewing ticket is at most $15 for a household or other group.
-Please see the ticket options for early-bird discounts; discounts for senior citizens, military personnel, and college students; and free tickets for K-12 students and their teachers, individuals with low income, and individuals with disabilities.
-You’ll also see a donation option at the bottom of the ticket list.
-All donations will go toward helping us give free tickets to the groups above, so please give if you are able.
+Discounted tickets for senior citizens, military personnel, and college students are available, and students ages 18 and under, YHC students, teachers bringing classes, individuals with disabilities, and individuals with low income can get free tickets.
+Advance ticket sales for in-person attendees will close on 4/3/26 so we can prepare for the festival, but you’ll still be able to get tickets at the festival itself (come to the registration table in the Big Springs room at The Ridges).
+Online viewing ticket sales will be open through 5/10/26.

 Lodging: You can stay on site for the festival!
 The Ridges Resort on Lake Chatuge is offering festival visitors a discount ($159/night plus taxes & fees) for reserving rooms early.
 Call 706-896-2262, ext. #1, by 3/10/2026 and ask for the GMSF 2026 rate.